suragch/mongol/README.md

 This library is a collection of Flutter widgets for displaying and editing traditional Mongolian vertical text.

+The primary ones include:

+- `MongolText`: vertical version of `Text`
+- `MongolTextField`: vertical version of `TextField`
+- `MongolListTile`: vertical version of `ListTile`, for use in horizontal listviews and menus
+- `MongolPopupMenuButton`: vertical version of `PopupMenuButton`, for displaying menus
+- `MongolAlertDialog`: vertical version of `AlertDialog`

+Browse the sections below to see images of what the widgets look like.
+Check out the [example project](https://github.com/suragch/mongol/tree/master/example) for a more detailed demonstration.

 ## Displaying vertical text

 `MongolText` is a vertical text version of Flutter's `Text` widget.
 Left-to-right line wrapping is supported.